jbanks628/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The closure is on line 74 because the variable 'name' being referenced in the inside function() function is a parameter from the outside personalDice() function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name 'Dan" will always be the same, but the newRoll variable could change due to it being a randomized whole number.

 c.
 What is the lexical scope of `newRoll`?

+The function() function on line 71 is the lexical scope of 'newRoll'.

 ### Task 3 - Stretch Goals